oracle-livelabs/oci/cd3-automation-toolkit/introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:
-- Getting Started with CD3 Automation Toolkit
+- Get Started with CD3 Automation Toolkit
 - Build OCI infrastructure using CD3 Automation Toolkit
-- Grouping of generated Terraform files
+- Group the generated Terraform files
 - Produce and Inspect Terraform Plan
 - Apply Plan to OCI tenancy
 - OCI Resource Manager Upload